 - Violence Against Women Act (VAWA) Confidentiality Provisions at DHS

 The Immigration Section engages with the public about the civil and human rights and civil liberties implications of Department immigration programs, policies, procedures, and operations.
-We also facilitate dialogue between government agencies and immigration and civil rights organizations.
-Our work includes:
+The Section also facilitates dialogue between government agencies and immigration and civil rights organizations.

+For example, the CRCL Officer meets quarterly with the NGO Civil Rights/Civil Liberties Committee.
 This Committee includes representatives from over 20 civil society organizations.
 Assisted by extensive grassroots networks, Committee members articulate the perspectives of organizations and communities across the country concerning civil and human rights issues.
-The CRCL Officer meets quarterly with the Committee to identify systemic and policy concerns.
+CRCL welcomes expressions of interest from additional stakeholders to participate in the NGO Civil Rights/Civil Liberties Committee or to otherwise engage with us.

-The Immigration Section, in collaboration with the CRCL Institute, actively reviews and creates training products for the public and for the Department covering diverse topics that include: human trafficking, Violence Against Women Act immigrant relief, vulnerable populations, limited English proficiency, verification-related civil rights issues, state and local enforcement of immigration law.
-In addition, we present several times a year at professional conferences and other events.
-We have provided subject matter expertise to the American Bar Association Section on Labor & Employment Law Annual Conference, various affiliates of the American Immigration Lawyers Association, the E-Verify outreach unit, ICE Victim-Witness Assistance Coordinators, the DOJ Office of Special Counsel for Immigration-Related Unfair Employment Practices, and the USCIS Community Relations Officers.
-We also brief Congressional staff on Department-related immigration programs and associated civil rights and civil liberties issues.
+The Immigration Section, in collaboration with the CRCL Institute, actively reviews and creates training products for the public and for the Department covering diverse topics that include: human trafficking, Violence Against Women Act, immigrant relief, vulnerable populations, limited English proficiency, and enforcement of immigration law by state and local law enforcement agencies.
+In addition, the Section has presented at professional conferences and other events.
+The Immigration Section has provided subject matter expertise to the American Bar Association Section on Labor & Employment Law Annual Conference, various affiliates of the American Immigration Lawyers Association, USCIS staff supporting the E-Verify program, ICE Victim-Witness Assistance Coordinators, the DOJ Office of Immigrant and Employee Rights, and USCIS Community Relations Officers.

 By mail or phone: